anagha-google/dataproc-labs/2-dataproc-gce-with-terraform/README.md

 - Includes Terraform for provisioning automation
 - Is fully scripted - the entire solution is provided, and with instructions
 - Is self-paced/self-service
-- It provisions all foundational entities - network, metastore etc for the lab user, versus use pre-existing and such sharable resources

 <hr>